Construction and On-site Performance of the LHAASO WFCTA Camera: On-site Tests and Results

 \subsection{Running information}

-The first SiPM-based WFCTA telescope started its operation at the end of January 2019 at the LHAASO site, and eight more started operation in January 2020.
-Six telescopes are located at the southwest corner of the first pond of the Water Cherenkov Detector Array (WCDA) of LHAASO, and the other two are located at the southeast corner of this pond.
-Telescopes are capable of running through the entire night with or without moonlight.
+The layout of eighteen WFCTA telescopes is shown in Fig.~\ref{fig:WFCTA-array}.
+The first SiPM-based WFCTA telescope started its operation at the end of January 2019 at the LHAASO site.
+A total of six telescopes started operation in October 2019.
+They are located at the southwest corner of the first pond of WCDA.
+The remaining twelve telescopes are located at the southeast corner of the pond.
+Two of them started operation in January 2020 and ten in April 2021.

-WFCTA events are sent to an offline event filter, which collects them together with events from WCDA or other detectors of LHAASO by using White Rabbit time stamps for time coincidence.
+Events measured by WFCTA are sent to an off-line event filter, which collects them together with events from WCDA or other detectors of LHAASO by using White Rabbit time stamps with a time precision of less than 0.5 ns~\cite{white_rabbit} for time coincidence.
 More than 50 million coincidence events of the telescopes and the first pond of WCDA were collected by February 2020.
-One of the coincidence events is shown in Fig.\ref{fig:WFCTA-event} and Fig.\ref{fig:WCDA-event}.
+One of the coincidence events is shown in Fig.~\ref{fig:WFCTA-event} and Fig.~\ref{fig:WCDA-event}.